sym900728/react-scaffolding/README.md

 The description about the scaffolding will be coming soon, please waiting for it patiently.
 Please forgive my poor english.

-Taking view about the scaffolding
+Taking view about the scaffolding.

 ![home.png](https://github.com/sym900728/react-scaffolding/blob/master/documents/images/home.png)